 The highest score you can obtain in the quant section is 60.
 You can get 97% in quantitative reasoning if you score 51 out of 60.
 This section is graded on a score range of 6-51 with 1 point increment.
 Most importantly, as mentioned before it adds to your total score(200-800).

 We all know practice makes perfect.
 Hence, keeping that in mind, devise a smart plan and strategy and practice consistently.
 Since you now have a clear idea of what topics you need to study and emphasise on, you are ready to start your preparation soon if you are serious about making it to top institutions across the globe.
-You can find resources for preparing for the Quantitative Reasoning section on the official website for the GMAT.
+You can find resources for preparing for the GMAT Quantitative section on the official website for the GMAT.
 You can also buy the GMAT Official Quant Review from MBA.com or use books and online resources to prepare.
-Also, do enrol for courses to get a good score or take mock tests, and check out sample papers for a better understanding of the exam.
+Also, do enrol for courses to get a good score or take mock tests or GMAT quantitative practice tests, and check out GMAT quantitative practice questions or sample papers for a better understanding of the exam.